-The sending user of a service passes Service Data Units (SDUs) and some control information (CI) to the service provider.
+The sending user of a service passes Service Data Units (SDUs) and Service Control Information (SCI) to the service provider.
 The SDUs are the data that are delivered to the receiving user.
+The service control information is used to specify how the SDUs should be handled by the service provider.